-- Student vehicles must be registered within seven days of arrival on campus.
+Student vehicles must be registered within seven days of arrival on campus.
 A valid driver's license and a valid vehicle registration are required in order to receive a parking permit.
 Insurance must have your name on the policy.
 A student can have only one vehicle registered on campus at a time.
 Students are not allowed to have any unregistered vehicle(s) on campus.
-The parking permit fees are: \$150 per school year.
+The parking permit fee is \$150 per academic year (fall/spring term).
 This fee will be charged directly to your student account.
-A vehicle is not considered registered until the parking permit is affixed to the vehicle.
+A vehicle is not considered registered until the parking permit is affixed to the vehicle according to the Decal Placement Sheet you will receive when obtaining your decal.
 Vehicles not registered within seven days are subject to being towed without warning at the owner's expense.
-All parking issues should be directed to the Department of Public Safety between 10 a.m. and 2:30 p.m.
-Monday through Friday. - Parking permits are nontransferable and must be affixed to the vehicle for which they are issued.
-If you sell or dispose of your vehicle, you must return a portion of the parking permit that was issued to the vehicle to public safety in order to register another vehicle. - Student vehicles must be parked in the designated student parking lots.
-The director of public safety may grant exceptions.
+All parking issues should be directed to the Campus Police parking office between 8 a.m. and 5 p.m.
+Monday through Friday, or call x6151 (559.6151).